ASU-bots/StereoVision/README.rst

 I'll add output to pcl data formats in images_to_pointcloud, as well as the PCD file format

-First, I'll need to link the cpp pcl library to python, because the current python-pcl library does not support colors, or adding points, and is relatively new.
+First, I'll need to link the cpp pcl library to python or vice versa, because the current python-pcl library does not support colors, or adding points, and is relatively new.
 The AUVSI competition requires color recognition.